BRB-28/sql-server-data-discovery-tool-preview/README.md

 - Slow — They check every column everywhere, even where it doesn’t make sense
 - Resource-heavy — They query full tables, which tanks performance
 - Limited — They don’t support multi-database search or custom filters

-Keep in mind, this tool is best used for situations where you have many tables and columns and don't know where a certain value is stored.
-Querying large unindexed tables will still come with performance issues, so use filters wisely!

 So I made the following adjustments: